dmorae99s/JavaTraining/README.md

-Please open the other repository
+Please open the other repository, myspbapp-Intelli